 5. Mount door front.
-Once the box is mounted into the cabinet, the last step is to screw on the door front.
-The door gets screwed on from the back of the cabinet into the back side of the door.
+The last step is to screw on the door front.
+Screw the door on from the back of the cabinet into the back of the door.
 Double check to make sure that your screws are short enough, it will be a ‘doh’ moment if your screw is too long and comes right through the front of the door!

 I’d love to hear about YOUR kitchen storage projects, so leave a comment.
 What creative ways have you come up with to eek out more storage space?

 If you enjoyed this post on how to build a pull out cabinet, please pin and share.